php-dev-br/laravel-doc-pt-br/collections.md

     // Desk, Chair

-If the collection contains simple strings or numeric values, you should pass the "glue" as the only argument to the method:
+If the collection contains simple strings or numeric values, pass the "glue" as the only argument to the method:

     collect([1, 2, 3, 4, 5])->implode('-');